r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

    Parameter[1]: 0000000000000008
 Attempt to read from address 0000000000000008
 ```

-This is the result of .exr being run on Arg3, and it shows information about our problem.
-For our 0xc0000005 error, the first parameter is 0 for read or 1 for write, and the second parameter is the memory being addressed.
-As the exception record states, we are attempting to read from memory at address 0x8, which is completely invalid.
-Valid memory addresses will look like the address of the exception record, 0xffffd18b0ea0d498.
+This is the result of .exr being run on `Arg3`, and it shows information about our problem.
+For our `0xc0000005` error, the first parameter is 0 for read or 1 for write, and the second parameter is the memory being addressed.
+As the exception record states, we are attempting to read from memory at address `0x8`, which is completely invalid.

+Valid memory addresses will look like the address of the exception record, `0xffffd18b0ea0d498`.
 It starts with four or five Fs and has very few zeroes.

-Addresses that are smaller than seven or so digits or that look like 0xffffd18b00000060 (the second half is wrong here) are simply wrong.
+Addresses that are smaller than seven or so digits or that look like `0xffffd18b00000060` (the second half is wrong here) are simply wrong.
 This is indicative of a RAM or drive failure.

 We also have a context record.
-The command being run here is .cxr on the address in Arg4:
+The command being run here is `.cxr` on the address in `Arg4`:

 ```
 CONTEXT:  ffffd18b0ea0ccd0 -- (.cxr 0xffffd18b0ea0ccd0)
 rax=ffff838152b3b898 rbx=ffffd78a64d95d08 rcx=0000800300880709